-Dismissed students whose appeals are denied and who wish to return to their studies at UoPeople are required to apply for Academic Renewal after being out of residence from the University for a minimum of fifteen consecutive terms.
-Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms.
+Dismissed students whose appeals are denied and who wish to return to their studies at UoPeople are required to apply Reinstatement as a Degree Seeking Student after being out of residence from the University for a minimum of five consecutive terms.
+Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms (that is, enrolled and inactive).
+For more information on Reinstatement, see 'Matriculation Policies' under Chapter 16 below.